lil-evil/smoldb/README.md

 - `encoded`: encoded data

 ### `smoldb:decode(data)`
-Decode given data using custom unpacker or json.decode by default
+Decode given data using custom unpacker or msgpack.decode by default

 **Parameters:**
 - `data` : any data supported by the decoder